amblina/katacoda-scenarios/tutorial4/step2.md

     ...
 ```

-OK, so what this manpage is telling us is that we can use the command by
+OK, so what this man page is telling us is that we can use the command by
 writing the command name `head` followed by options and then filename(s).
 By
 default the number of lines that are printed to the screen is 10.
 This can be
 changed using the `-n` command.
 Let's give it a go!
 Have a think before